pingcap/docs/optimizer-hints.md

 The `USE_INDEX_MERGE(t1_name, idx1_name [, idx2_name ...])` hint tells the optimizer to access a specific table with the index merge method.
 Index merge has two types: intersection type and union type.
 For details, see [Explain Statements Using Index Merge](/explain-index-merge.md).

-For the union-type index merge, the given list of indexes are optional parameters in the hint.
-If you explicitly specify the list, TiDB selects indexes from the list to build index merge; if you do not give the list of indexes, TiDB selects indexes from all available indexes to build index merge.
+If you explicitly specify the list of indexes, TiDB selects indexes from the list to build index merge; if you do not specify the list of indexes, TiDB selects indexes from all available indexes to build index merge.

+For the intersection-type index merge, the given list of indexes is a required parameter in the hint.
+For the union-type index merge, the given list of indexes is an optional parameter in the hint.
 See the following example.

-For the intersection-type index merge, the given list of indexes are required parameters in the hint.

 {{< copyable "sql" >}}